What is the size of the Mary Baldwin College campus?

 What is the student organization fee?

 This fee, $360, provides seed money to the Student Government Association and the over 30 student-run organizations that create so much vitality — and such great opportunities for leadership skills development — on the Mary Baldwin Campus.
+The breakdown is $250 for the student activities fee (mentioned above) and $110 for a technology fee.

 What is the total, comprehensive fee for one year?